USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <pmsize value="0"/>
 ```

 This element is deprecated.
-This element may be omitted from a runspec, or *value* must be set to 0 otherwise.
+This element may be omitted from a RunSpec, or *value* must be set to 0 otherwise.

 ## Output factors